orhansoyuhos/Naturalistic-Video-Reconstruction-From-Brain-Activity/README.md

 https://youtu.be/vN6WF19ulAE

 ## Acknowledgement
 This project was part of my research internship at Donders AI for Neurotech Lab (https://ai4neuro.tech/).
 I would like to acknowlege Dr. Yağmur Güçlütürk, Dr. Umut Güçlü and Lynn Le's supervison during my training.
 In particular, the original code on GANs (brain2pix model; located inside code/Reconstructing Videos/) to reconstruct movie frames belongs to Lynn Le and is published here (https://github.com/neuralcodinglab/brain2pix).
-You can also check their paper on Brain2Pix here (https://www.biorxiv.org/content/10.1101/2021.02.02.429430v2.abstract) for further explanation on the model.
+You can also check their paper on Brain2Pix model here (https://www.biorxiv.org/content/10.1101/2021.02.02.429430v2.abstract) for further explanation.